 Until we treat others the same, regardless of their wealth or race, we will not fulfill the law “to love our neighbors as ourselves”.
 Use this 3-part program to open the conversation on prejudice and how it harms our relationships with others.
 Discuss how we can overcome prejudice through love and understanding.

-Allies for Racial Justice (ARJ) is a partnership between St. James United Methodist Church and Resurrection, A United Methodist Church.
-ARJ exists with the purpose of forging authentic relationships to eliminate the existing racial divide in our communities and churches.
+Allies for Racial Justice (ARJ) is a partnership between St. James Church and Resurrection, two United Methodist churches.
+ARJ exists with the purpose of building authentic relationships to eliminate the existing racial divide in our communities and churches.